-A lot of people think that raising goats naturally just means substituting herbal remedies for pharmaceuticals.
-But that’s like assuming that an organic garden just substitutes natural pesticides for chemical ones.
+A lot of people think that raising goats naturally only means substituting herbal remedies for pharmaceuticals.
+But that’s like assuming that an organic garden only replaces natural pesticides with chemical ones.
 It’s reactive rather than proactive.
-If you do things like that, it might work, but you might also spend all your times trying to solve problems.
+If you do things like that, it might work, but you might also spend all your time trying to solve problems.
 Is that really sustainable?

 In nature, goats drink rainwater from creeks and streams.
 On most farms, we are pumping water up from below the ground, and it may have high levels of sulfur, iron, or calcium.
 Although those minerals are all vital to life, it’s about balance.
 If animals consume too much of those minerals, it can lead to copper deficiency.

 In this article, we give you the rundown of goats and their health, as well as why they can easily accumulate sickness.
 For many owners who are trying to raise their goats naturally, it means using natural remedies- herbal remedies that is!
 Though it should also mean so much more, as we have listed below, this tip is very important for raising goats naturally.
 Not having to rely on a chemicals or chemical treatment is a welcome alternative for any living being.
 But especially for animals who are producing milk, kids, and other dairy products.
 There are so many herbs you can use to help your sick goat.

 The first tried and true one is apple cider vinegar, but make sure it’s raw!
 This natural remedy works in goats similarly to how it works with humans.
 Adding it to their water helps them keep a healthy pH balance and keeps pesticides away.
 It prevents and keeps at bay so many things that can harm your goats, and it gives something as well.
 There is a belief that says this raw remedy may even spike fertility and help the mothers produce more kids!